dnbeesley/esp32-signal-controller/README.md

 | 2        | D7      | D8        |
 | 3        | D9      | D10       |

-The content of the AMQP messages should be a series of ASCII Rs, Ys and Gs, to indicate the state of each LED.
-For example, "YGRR" sets the first LED to yellow, the next to green, and the last two to red.
+The content of the AMQP messages should be a series of ASCII Rs, Ys, Gs and 0s, to indicate the state of each LED.

+For example:
+- "YGRR" sets the first LED to yellow, the next to green, and the last two to red.
+- "G0RR" sets the first LED to green, the next to off, and the last two to red.

 ## IR beam detection